-Five Firestars for ICONE's First Indonesian Cooking Class
+Five Firestars Rating for ICONE's First Indonesian Cooking Class

 Braintree, 02/06/2016 - Gorgeous day after the winter storm Lexi marked the first Indonesian cooking class held by ICONE at Eda's Café in Braintree on February 6, 2016.
 As part of ICONE's efforts to further promote Indonesian culture to New England's community, ICONE provided a glimpse of Indonesian culture through its culinary by holding a cooking class.

-Despite of the many things that ICONE needs to learn from its first attempt of hosting a cooking program for future events, the class was definitely a hit among the participants.
-One participants even gave ICONE and team five fire stars in her review.
+Despite the many things that ICONE needs to learn from its first attempt of hosting a cooking program for future events, the class was definitely a hit among the participants.
+One participant even gave ICONE and team five fire stars in her review.
 Thank you all for giving ICONE a chance to promote Indonesian culinary.
-Hopefully ICONE can do this again in the near future with more delicious Indonesian menu to learn.
+Hopefully, ICONE can do this again in the near future with a more delicious Indonesian menu to learn.

 Terima kasih dan sampai jumpa lagi!

 [For Ayam Woku and Siomay recipes, please click here]